 Those who have served our country have struggled to find jobs.
 This has been an ongoing issue in American since 9/11, according to the the Bureau of Labor Statistics.
 Businesses don’t realize what an asset it is to hire veterans.
-Instead, they are focusing elsewhere and actively looking to hire those who have served our country.
+Indeed it often takes a veterans day meme raise awareness of the skills of veterans in the workplace.

 According to Forbes Staff writer Jeff Kauflin, a Harris poll reported “37% of employers said they’ll actively recruit veterans in the next 12 months.”
 We should be making it easier for veterans to find jobs and to hire them.

 “There’s a tremendous upside for hiring a vet.
 From a business case, it’s there.
 It’s there because of the discipline they have, the life experiences, the cultural exposure, the team mentality, the mission before self, their loyalty to an organization, their adaptability.
 They care about each other and care about people!” says Admiral Michael G. Mullen, USN (Ret.)
 Former Chairman, Joint Chiefs of Staff.

 Interviews are a great place to start.
 Dr. Nathan Ainspan and Dr. Karin Orvis offered the Society of Human Resources some excellent tips when it comes to hiring veterans.
 When interviewing veteran job candidate, learn more about their skills “…by directly asking them questions about their experiences in these areas,” said Dr. Ainspan and Dr. Orvis.
 “Ask the veteran job candidate to provide examples of his or her experiences in different assignments and you may hear desirable skills emerge.”
 Also, ask other veterans within your organization to help during the interview process.
 They might be able to help translate skills that your organization needs.
 You can also contact organizations such as the Veterans Support Coalition New York for help in hiring.